sendgrid/sendgrid-ruby/USAGE.md

 puts response.body
 puts response.headers
 ```
-## Remove an IP from a domain authenticaiton.
+## Remove an IP from a domain authentication.

 **This endpoint allows you to remove a domain's IP address from that domain's authentication.**